IAS Exam is the Indian Civil Service Examination conducted by Union Public Service Commission (UPSC) to recruit personnel for civil services in India.

 Indian Administrative Service Examination Comprises three parts, which are Preliminary examination, Main examination and followed by Personal Interview.
 Candidates qualifying in all three parts can enter into the Field of Prestigious Civil services to serve in the roles of Indian Administrative Service (IAS), Indian Police Service (IPS), Indian Foreign Service (IFS), and various other administrative job roles in the country.
 IAS is a highly regarded and respected profession in India.

-The CSE Preliminary Examination 2023 will be conducted on 28th May 2023.
-Candidates who clear the CSE Prelims with the required Cut-Off will be allowed to set for the CSE Mains Examination which will be conducted from 15th September 2023, for 5 days
+The UPSC CSE Preliminary Examination 2024 will be conducted on 16th June 2024.
+Candidates who clear the CSE Prelims with the required Cut-Off will be allowed to set for the CSE Mains Examination which will be conducted from 20th September 2024, for 5 days

 IAS Examination is one of the toughest competitive examinations in India, written by lakhs of people every year.
 With the right kind of preparation and approach, one can manage to crack the IAS Exam.